IA2: Alignment with ICL Activations Improves Supervised Fine-Tuning: Experimental Results

 \textbf{Training Setup:} We use two model families to test each training method across all tasks.
 We use the Qwen3-4B-Base model on every task (single/multi-token).
 In addition, we also use the Llama-3.2-1B model on every single-token task except SciQr for which we use Llama-3.2-3B.
 This is because the 1B Llama model was unable to improve above random baseline for any $N$ upto 128.
 For the multi-token tasks, we use the Llama-3.2-1B-Instruct model as the secondary model.
+Using an Instruct model tests our method's efficacy on post-trained models.
 For training models, we use LoRAs with rank 8 to modify the $W_Q, W_K$ and $W_O$ matrices of self-attention layers.
 We chose these models and weight combinations reasonably on the basis of available resources, as we trained more than 13,000 models in total for our experiments.
 Training in multi-token setting is much more resource extensive.
 As each sample has a long answer, we decided to only use $N$ upto 16 for Llama and $N$ upto 8 for Qwen models in multi-token setting.
 We also fix the maximum generated tokens ($G = 200$) during training for efficiency.
 This is used in \act for collecting the activation tensor $\hat{A}_i \in \mathbb{R}^{L \times 200 \times d} \forall x_i$.
 For SFT, $G$ is equal to the number of tokens in the ground truth answer.
-Each (method, dataset) combination is trained with 3 learning rates (slow:\texttt{1e-4}, medium:\texttt{3e-4}, fast:\texttt{1e-3}) and the best performing one is chosen to neutralize the effect of hyperparameter selection on method performance.
+Each (method, dataset) combination is trained until convergence (upto 50 epochs) with 3 learning rates (slow:\texttt{1e-4}, medium:\texttt{3e-4}, fast:\texttt{1e-3}), and the best performing one is chosen to neutralize the effect of hyperparameter selection on method performance.
 Additional details in~\S\ref{sec:app:extra_exp}.

 \textbf{Evaluation:} In the single-token setting, we use accuracy and expected calibration error (ECE) as performance metrics.
 Given that the model's answer is a single token, we calculate the accuracy and ECE on the basis of the first generated token's probability distribution.
 First, we evaluate the base model with ICL demos to set the ICL performance benchmark.
 For this, we evaluate the validation set of each task 5 times with different ICL demos to report their average metrics.
 Then, we evaluate each training method without ICL demos and report their best-performing average metrics.
 In the multi-token setting, we restricted the maximum generated tokens during evaluation to judiciously use compute resources.
 We set the limit to 200 for GSM8K and GSM8Ks datasets.
 This is on the basis of their 95 percentile answer lengths (184 and 154 respectively).
 We relax this limit to 400 for HMathA, as the 95 percentile answer lengths are 307.
 For performance, we consider only accuracy, i.e., number of questions answered correctly in the required format (see answer parsing and other details in~\S\ref{sec:app:extra_data}).
 As the answer confidence is hard to measure for open-ended generation tasks, we do not measure calibration.